01618830666

 1. Selective Herbicides

-Selective herbicides are chemicals that target specific types of plants while leaving others unharmed.
+Selective herbicides are chemicals that target specific plant species while leaving others unharmed.
 They are commonly used in agricultural settings where weeds must be controlled without damaging crops.
 Selective herbicides work by exploiting differences in plant biology.
 For example, some selective herbicides target broadleaf weeds while sparing grasses, while others target grasses while sparing broadleaf plants.

 1. Non-selective Herbicides